pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/join.md

-# Join
+# Join Input

 A join is a special type of pipeline input that enables you to combine files that reside in separate Pachyderm repositories and match a particular naming pattern.
-The join operator must be used in combination with a glob pattern that reflects a specific naming convention.
+The join operator must be used in combination with a [glob pattern](../datum/glob-pattern.md) that reflects a specific naming convention.

-By analogy, a Pachyderm join is similar to a database *equi-join*, or *inner join* operation, but it matches on file paths only, not the contents of the files.
+Note that in Pachyderm, matches are made on file paths only, not the files' content.

+Pachyderm supports two types of joins:

-Unlike the [cross input](../datum/cross-union.md), which creates datums from every combination of files in each input repository, joins **only create datums where there is a *match* as a default setting**.
+- A default join setting, similar to a database *equi-join* or *inner-join* operation.
+Unlike the [cross input](../datum/cross-union.md), which creates datums from every combination of files in each input repository, inner joins **only create datums where there is a *match***.
-You can use joins to combine data from different Pachyderm repositories and ensure that only specific files from each repo are processed together.
+You can use inner joins to combine data from different Pachyderm repositories and ensure that only specific files from each repo are processed together.
+If Pachyderm does not find any matching files, you get a zero-[datum](../datum/index.md) job.

-Pachyderm also supports a join close to a database `outer-join`, allowing you to **create datums for all files in a repo, even if there is no match**.
+- Pachyderm also supports a join close to a database `outer-join`, allowing you to **create datums for all files in a repo, even if there is no match**.
-You can configure this `outer-join` behavior on any repo in your join.
+The `outer-join` behavior can be set on any repository in your join.

-When you configure a join input, you must specify a glob pattern that includes a capture group.
+When you configure a join input (inner or outer), you must specify a glob pattern that includes a capture group.
 The capture group defines the specific string in the file path that is used to match files in other joined repos.
 Capture groups work analogously to the [regex capture group](https://www.regular-expressions.info/refcapture.html).